Martin-DevWeb/typescript-quest/README.md

   - `public` : can be accessed from everywhere
   - `protected` : can be accessed only in their class or their subclasses
   - `private` : similar to protected, but prevents subclasses from accessing

+## Level 3

+- When we want everything to be properly organized and clean, we can use the `import` and `export` modules.
+Every file containing `import` or `export` is a module.
+We can use `export` with a class, a function or an interface.

+- `export` is a keyword to make a module avalaible in another location.

+- `import` is a keyword to reuse the component exported inside the module.

+- We must use the `extends` keyword to allow a class to inherit from another class.

+- We can use `super()` in the constructor of the child class to call the constructor of the parent class.

+- If we want to use a method from the parent class in the child class we use `super.methodInParentClass()`.

+- Polymorphism is when we have multiple classes that have the same method, but a different implementation of that same method.
+Polymorphism use inheritance to use the same method with a different implementation.